dannysmc95/rewyre/readme.md

 ## Introduction

-The rewyre framework is a REST-based framework built on top of express, and express-ws and utilises TypeScript to give you a powerful wiring tool to create API applications in a very short time.
+The rewyre framework is built on top of express, and express-ws and utilises TypeScript to give you a powerful wiring tool to create API applications in a very short time.
 The framework uses TypeScript decorators to apply controller and routing functionality and apply additional controls.

 The package was originally called `aether-framework` and then changed to `@rewyre/core` and is now just named as `rewyre`, I apologise for this, I was very conflicted with what to name it.

+<br /><br />

 ## Installation